mikefreno/FlexLove/themes/README.md

 4. **State Variations**: For button states, change colors/brightness rather than structure
 5. **Atlas Packing**: Use tools like TexturePacker or Aseprite to create efficient atlases
 6. **Transparency**: Use semi-transparent backgroundColor to tint themed elements
+7. **Corner Scaling**: Enable for pixel art or responsive UIs; disable for pixel-perfect rendering

 ## Tools for Creating Atlases